benov84/homebridge-tesy-heater/README.md

 | `model` _(optional)_ | Appears under "Model" for your accessory in the Home app |
 | `serialNumber` _(optional)_ | Appears under "Serial Number" for your accessory in the Home app |

+Important!
+Note that, if you turn off the power, the tesy server returns the latest info from the heater and the current state will not be correct!

 #### Bottom Line

 This plugin is based on homebridge-ecoforest-heater.